wosc/reaper-nanokontrol/README.md

 Tested under macOS 10.13 with Reaper 6.13.

+## Features

+* Faders control track volume
+* Knobs control track pan
+* S/M/R buttons toggle solo/mute/record-arm (and light up according to the Reaper status)
+* Transport buttons control stop/play/record; hold down rewind/forward to move the Reaper cursor backwards/forwards
+* Marker set/prev/next works
+* Cycle button toggles repeat  (and lights up according to the Reaper status)
+* Track prev/next buttons go to start/end of the project for now.
+  (You could e.g. implement a bank up/down functionality to handle more than 8 tracks, but it'd be a bit of effort, since you'd have to keep track of all the mute states yourself, so you can update the hardware on each bank change.
+   Also there's no good way to indicate which bank you're currently on, so I'm not sure it'd be all that helpful.)

 ## Setup

 **NOTE**: Before using this, see if one of the (less complex) alternatives mentioned below works for your use case!